eessmann/quest-rs/quest-sys/README.md

 }
 ```

-## Building
+## Build Requirements

-The crate uses CMake to build the QuEST library, so you'll need:

 - A C++20 compatible compiler
-- CMake 3.21+
+- CMake 3.15+
+- Preinstalled QuEST library

 Additional requirements based on features:
-- OpenMP for the `openmp` feature
+- OpenMP development libraries for the `openmp` feature
-- MPI for the `mpi` feature
+- MPI development libraries for the `mpi` feature
-- CUDA for the `cuda` feature
+- CUDA toolkit for the `cuda` feature
 - cuQuantum for the `cuquantum` feature
 - AMD ROCm for the `hip` feature

+## Troubleshooting

+If you encounter build errors:

+1. Make sure QuEST is properly installed
+2. Set `QUEST_DIR` or `QUEST_ROOT` to point to your QuEST installation
+3. For additional debug information, set the environment variable `QUEST_DEBUG=1`

 ## License

-- MIT license
+This crate is licensed under the MIT License.
+Note that QuEST itself has its own license.

 ## Acknowledgements